Invariants of symplectic and orthogonal groups acting on $\text{GL}(n,{\mathbb C})$-modules: Introduction

 There are many methods to compute the Hilbert series $H(\CC[W]^G, t)$ (see, e.g., \cite{DK}).
 In a series of joint papers of the first named author (see \cite{BBDGK} for an account), one more method for computing the Hilbert series $H(S(W)^{\SL(n)}, t)$ of the algebra of invariants $S(W)^{\SL(n)}$ has been developed.
 It is based on the method of Elliott \cite{E} from 1903 for finding the non-negative solutions of linear systems of homogeneous Diophantine equations, further developed by MacMahon \cite{MM} in his $\Omega$-calculus (or Partition Analysis), and combined with the approach of Berele \cite{B} in the study of cocharacters of algebras with polynomial identities.
-Our goal in this paper is to extend the latter method and to determine also the Hilbert series of the algebras of invariants $\CC[W]^G\cong S(W)^G$ for $G = \OO(n)$, $G = \SO(n)$, or $G = \Sp(2k)$.
-Since $H(\CC[W]^G, t) = H(S(W)^G, t)$, in the sequel we shall work in $S(W)$ instead of in $\CC[W]$.
+Our goal in this paper is to extend the latter method and to determine also the Hilbert series of the algebras of invariants $S(W)^G$ for $G = \OO(n)$, $G = \SO(n)$, or $G = \Sp(2k)$.
 Our main results are given in Section \ref{sec_HilbSeries}.

-In Section \ref{sec_Examples}, using our results from Section \ref{sec_HilbSeries}, we compute the Hilbert series of $\CC[W]^G$ for explicit examples of $W$.
-We point out that in some of the examples the algebra of invariants $\CC[W]^G$ is already described in the literature in terms of generators and relations.
+In Section \ref{sec_Examples}, using our results from Section \ref{sec_HilbSeries}, we compute the Hilbert series of $S(W)^G$ for explicit examples of $W$.
+Some of the examples are classical and in these examples the algebra of invariants $S(W)^G$ is already described in the literature in terms of generators and relations, but there are several low dimensional examples, which we believe are new.
+In some examples we also explore the relations between the algebras $S(W)^{\OO(n)}$ and $S(W)^{\SO(n)}$.